-- Always secure the drain to your clothing so that there is no tension on the drain at the incision site. - Do not cut the drains. - Keep tubes connected to the bulbs. - Ensure that the bulb is always compressed (deflated or flat) so that it will hold suction and drain properly.
+- Always secure the drain to your clothing so that there is no tension on the drain at the incision site. - Do not cut the drains or attempt to remove the tubing. - Keep tubes connected to the bulbs. - Ensure that the bulb is always compressed (deflated or flat) so that it will hold suction and drain properly.